 - Running a lot of tests throughout the process of construction.
 Make sure that there is confirmatory testing with the help of which iterations can be made victorious.

-The distinctive characteristics of the Agile Framework lie in its speedy nature of accomplishing tasks.
-The primary functions of the agile framework in SDLC are being achieved by working in close cooperation with the stakeholders at each of the steps.
+The distinctive characteristics of the Agile Framework lie down in its speedy nature of accomplishing tasks.
+The primary advantages of the Agile framework in SDLC are being achieved by working in close cooperation with the stakeholders at each of the steps.